muhammadahmedzahid/portfolio/readme.md

 ## Achievements

 - Currently living in Finland and completed my degree in Computer Science with distinction from the University of Oulu, the top computer science university in Finland.
-- Attended one of Pakistan's top universities, comparable to Harvard or MIT in the United States.
+- Attended one of Pakistan's top universities NUST(National University of Sciences and Technology)Islamabad for doing Computer Engineering, comparable to Harvard or MIT in the United States.
 - Possess around 3 years of industry experience, primarily in backend engineering roles.
 - Worked for nearly 2 years at Systems Limited, Pakistan's largest services-based company.
 - Joined HeyMedia, the world's largest link-building company.